 Vande Bharat Express breaks down day after launch, shadow over tomorrow's commercial run

 New Delhi, Feb 16: India's first engineless train, Vande Bharat Express broke down on Saturday morning, a day after it was flagged off by Prime Minister Narendra Modi.
-The train was supposed to make its first commercial run on Sunday.

-The train was returning from Varanasi after its first run and broke down about 150 km from Delhi.
-According to engineers on the train, the controls have failed and the snag is "unfixable" for now.
+The incident occurred around 15 kilometres from Tundla junction in Uttar Pradesh.
+The train was coming back from Varanasi to get ready for it's first commercial run on February 17.

 According to media reports, the engine of the train failed, brakes jammed in one of the last coaches and there is no electricity in four coaches.